 The Peter Pan Platinum Edition DVD is now available.

-From everyone at Animated News & Views, special thanks are sent to Kathryn Beaumont and Margaret Kerry for allowing themselves to be interviewed.
+From everyone at Animated News & Views, special thanks are sent to Ms. Beaumont and Ms. Kerry for allowing themselves to be interviewed.
 Likewise, we appreciate Mac McLean for arranging the discussions.